Deepakk2104/orbit/docs/# Orbit – TASKS.md

 * Build one feature at a time.
 * Never skip unfinished tasks.
+* Every phase must end in a working state.
 * No features outside the MVP scope.
-* Every completed feature should be tested before moving to the next phase.
 * Keep commits small, descriptive, and focused.
 * Update this file after every development session.